madhan-x/algorithms-and-data-structures/README.md

-# 🚀 DSA Practice in C
+# 🚀 DSA Practice in C and CPP

-This repository contains my daily practice of **Data Structures and Algorithms (DSA)** using C.
+This repository contains my daily practice of **Data Structures and Algorithms (DSA)** using C and CPP.

 I focus on understanding patterns, optimizing solutions, and improving problem-solving skills.